lhridder/infrared/README.md

   - `host` what redis server to connect to when caching geoip and username lookups.
   - `DB` what redis db should be used on the redis server.
   - `pass` what password should be used when logging into the redis server.
+- tableflip:
+  - `enabled` whether or not tableflip should be used.
+  - `pidfile` where the PID file used for tableflip is located.
 - `rejoinMessage` what text response should be sent when a player needs to rejoin to verify they're not a bot.
 - `underAttack` if the instance should permanently be in attack mode.
 - `debug` if debug logs should be enabled.